open-telemetry/oteps/text/0258-env-context-baggage-carriers.md

 On Windows, because environment variable keys are case insensitive, there is a chance that automatically instrumented context propagation variables could conflict with existing application environment variables.
-It will be important to denote this behavior and identify document how languages mitigate this issue.
+It will be important to denote this behavior and document how languages mitigate this issue.

 ### Security